Prepare a Self-Sufficient Thanksgiving Dinner

 It might be difficult to raise everything you need to serve a completely self-sufficient Thanksgiving dinner.
 However, what you can’t raise on your own, you may be able to purchase from a local farm or cook most of your holiday meal from scratch.
 Some of these suggestions need to be planned in advance.
 Obviously, you need to start raising a turkey well in advance for a Thanksgiving feast!
 Let’s take a closer look at what you can do for your Thanksgiving meal this year, and what you can plan for the future.

 This post contains advertising and affiliate links.
 I earn a commission or referral fee from qualifying purchases made through these links but you won’t pay any extra.
 Thank you for supporting The Self Sufficient HomeAcre!

 What Will You Serve for Thanksgiving?

 - Mashed Potatoes

 - Green bean casserole or other greens

 If you have the license, experience, and space to hunt safely, you might be able to bag a wild turkey, deer, hog, or pheasant for your holiday table.
 Since I don’t have the land for hunting, I raise my own turkeys.
 I process them myself and freeze them for later.
-You can raise your own turkeys, if it is allowed in your area, or perhaps buy one that was raised locally.
-(Check out my article about raising turkeys at the bottom of the page.)
+You can raise your own turkeys if it is allowed in your area, or perhaps buy one that was raised locally.
+Check out my article How to Raise Turkeys.

-To have a nice sized turkey ready in time for the holidays, start broad breasted poults by the middle of June.
-Heritage birds need to be started earlier, March works well for me.
-Feed them a high protein mash or crumble and allow them some pasture to graze.
+To have a nice-sized turkey ready in time for the holidays, start broad-breasted poults no later than the middle of June.
+Start earlier if you need to have them processed.
+Heritage birds need more time to grow out, also.
+Feed them a high-protein turkey or gamebird feed and allow them a pasture to graze.
 You should have a beautiful bird in time for Thanksgiving.